The Entrepreneur Diaries: inploi

-20 September, 2016Are you an entrepreneurial grad with aspirations of starting your own business?
-We hear from Matthew de la Hey, Co-Founder of inploi, a tech-based jobs network for the hospitality industry, about his post-university business ventures.
+16 April, 2018Instant Impact hear from Matthew de la Hey, Co-Founder of inploi, a tech-based jobs network for the hospitality industry, about his post-university business ventures...

-How did your university experience help prepare you for entrepreneurship?
+How did your university experience help prepare you for life as an entrepreneur?

 Although it could be argued that completing an MBA or business-related degree can provide more appropriate training for entrepreneurship than other degrees, I would argue that entrepreneurship is more a state of mind.
-A formal education in business can definitely serve to prepare and embolden you, giving budding entrepreneurs tools and frameworks to use -and the stories of others to refer to when stepping into the unknown!
+A formal education in business can definitely serve to prepare and embolden you, giving budding entrepreneurs tools and frameworks to use, as well as the stories of others to refer to when stepping into the unknown!

 My co-founder Alex didn’t do an MBA, yet we have been able to get inploi off the ground together, learning as we go.
 If you have the potential to be an entrepreneur - to withstand uncertainty and take substantial risks - then education may (or may not) serve to lead you on that path.